Hout-Manut/Automata-Bot/README.md

 - final_states (set[str]) : Finite set of accepted states
 - transition_functions (dict[tuple, str]) : Tuple holds (q, s) = q’

-We can add additional data such as is it a NDA or DFA, can be minimized or not etc. (bool?)

-We can use Discord user id as an identification that links the user to their FA history (long int).
-And the time they input the FA to be sorted by date.
+We store Discord user id as an identification that links the user to their FA history (long int).
+And the time they entered or updated an FA.

 ## Detailed Guide for the Bot